FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 - When you wanna game, simply click on the game you want, and click play.
 Then, enjoy!

 ## Kingdom Hearts 2.8 - Heroic Games Launcher
+WARNING: I HAVEN'T TESTED THIS VERSION MYSELF, SO I DUNNO IF IT'S GONNA WORK.
+IN CASE IT DOESN'T, USE THE LUTRIS VERSION WITHOUT ISSUES!
 Same as Lutris, but
 - Download the game from the library itself and also, Download the 6.10-2 Lutris wine and put it in `/your/name/.local/share/lutris/runners/wine/`
 - (You can also decide to use ProtonGE instead of Wine Lutris, so, link [here](https://github.com/GloriousEggroll/proton-ge-custom)).